bio-raum/FooDMe2/docs/user_doc/installation.md

 === "Site-specific"

-    ``` bash
+    ``` py
     nextflow run bio-raum/FooDMe2 \
       -profile myprofile \
       -r main \
-      --reference_base /path/to/references #(1)!
+      --reference_base /path/to/references # (1)!

     1. You can define reference_base in your site-spcific profile and omit it in the command-line
     ```

 ## Installing the references